dougbtv/chainsaw-cni/README.md

 kubectl create -f deployments/daemonset.yaml
 ```

+*NOTE*: For openshift, see the `deployments/` directory for Openshift specific configuration.

 ## Example Usage

 This example uses Multus CNI to attach a second interface.
 (To be expanded later!)